1.2 Verification Result

 - Client to Server: Send encrypted token to your backend

-- Server Decryption: Decrypt token using your server key
+- Server Verification: Verify and decrypt token using your server key (reject if older than 5 minutes)

 - Data Extraction: Extract phone number and verification details